Glasshoughton Infant Academy

 Children across school and from different groups can move confidently in a variety of ways, they can talk about both physical and mental health and what contributes to this.
 Children across school show drive and determination in physically demanding activities.
 Children can transfer curriculum knowledge between the classroom and physical activity sessions.

 Children across school and from different groups can move confidently in a variety of ways, they can talk about both physical and mental health and what contributes to this.
 Children across school show drive and determination in physically demanding activities.
 Children can transfer curriculum skills between the classroom and physical activity sessions.

 Children are clear about their learning and able to confidently communicate this using accurate vocabulary and terminology from across the curriculum.

-A developmentally progressive curriculum, whereby children build upon they prior learning and knowledge, ensures that no child, including pupil premium and disadvantaged, are left behind.
+A developmentally progressive and coherent curriculum, whereby children build upon they prior learning and knowledge, ensures that no child, including pupil premium and disadvantaged, are left behind.
 All children have the tools to reach their full learning potential.

 © Castleford Academy Trust 2020